kyma-project/api-gateway/docs/user/tutorials/01-30-set-up-mtls-gateway.md

 4. Create a Secret containing the Root CA certificate.

     In order for the `MUTUAL` mode to work correctly, you must apply a Root CA on a cluster.
 This Root CA must follow the [Istio naming convention](https://istio.io/latest/docs/reference/config/networking/gateway/#ServerTLSSettings) so Istio can use it.
-    Create an Opaque Secret containing the previously generated Root CA certificate in `istio-system` namespace:
+    Create an Opaque Secret containing the previously generated Root CA certificate in the `istio-system` namespace:

     ```sh
         kubectl create secret generic -n istio-system kyma-mtls-certs-cacert --from-file=cacert=cacert.crt